ManuelSanchezDevs/PixelHero2D/README.md

 <h1 align="center">PixelHero2D</h1>

+<h2>Description about the game. </h2>
-<h3>This is a 2D project in which the player must acquire certain skills to pass the level<br>
+ <h4>This is a 2D project in which the player must acquire certain skills to pass the level<br>
-    where I learned to use animator the use of tilemaps the sprite editor and physics. </h3>
+    where I learned to use animator the use of tilemaps the sprite editor and physics.</h4>

 <h2><p>Animations.</p></h2>
 <ul>